 MCC Original Estimate

 When planning investments in a compact with a developing country, MCC considers a 10% economic rate of return (ERR) as the threshold to yield sufficient returns for that country’s citizens.
 The ex-ante grant ERRs were calculated by MCA-Indonesia economists and reviewed by MCC.
-The original ERR for the three hydro grants was 26.88 percent and the biogas grant was 30.30 percent.
+The original ERR for the three biogas grants was an average of 26.88 percent and the hydro grant was 30.30 percent.
 Their respective evaluation-based ERRs are: 41.65 percent, 29.93 percent, 37.29 percent, and 12.63 percent.
 The main driver of the lower evaluation-based ERR for the hydro grant was a policy shift at PLN that reduced the amount of power that could be purchased from the grantees.
 The evaluation-based ERRs are also highly sensitive to a single parameter, the cost of power to PLN, and a very small change to this parameter would cause the ERRs to be highly negative or positive.

 An on-grid RE grant facility does fill a need, but only if there is adequate time to screen, select, and implement projects which would take most of MCC’s five year timeline.

 Technical assistance provided as part of projects such as those funded by on-grid RE should be aligned more towards continued development of those projects and not as a screen/due diligence.

 A grant facility should use available information on project and MCA timelines to screen projects.
 MCC is working on a leveraged grant facility guidance document that will help address these concerns.

 Grant facilities should ensure that a database of grant documentation and contact information exists in a form that is navigable by an independent evaluator in order to facilitate evaluation.